spark-94/BBS/README.md

 Header section in each python script is updated for OpenMM 7.0 or later versions.

-V(X): binary bilayer restraining potential
+V(X) and U(X) are the binary bilayer restraining and umbrella potentials, respectively.
-U(X): umbrella potential for the embedded MP.

 COMReporter allows on the fly generation of time series of
         box size and COM along the X, Y, and Z dimensions